samuelhyle/clustering_and_probability_project/README.md

 # clustering_and_probability_project
 Python project showcasing the ability to process, transform and visualize given datasets.
-Three distinct datasets used and three different python files for each dataset.
+Four distinct datasets used and four different python files for each dataset.

 The "iris_main.py" uses the scikit-learn dataset "iris" and uses this dataset to process and visualize the given data with appropriate plots and graphs.